Want to add affiliate marketing to your business as a passive income stream?

 - you have built a following through your blog who trust that your recommendation is worth something.

 But in order to do this, you need to build a following and form a relationship with your visitors that allows them to trust your opinion.
 This is done through good quality, consistent blogging.

 The good blogging part you can’t really skip over, and without it, any affiliate marketing links you put up are not going to generate any revenue for you.

 Finding the affiliates and connecting to them through ads and links is really simple.
 The effort and time go into blogging and content marketing.
 But if you are already posting quality content and building a base of followers, there is no reason why you shouldn’t make the simple leap to affiliate marketing.

 Once you have the products that you think are a good fit and you have used or had experience with, then go back through your blog posts and add links to the products that you’ve already promoted.
 Start by going through your most popular posts first and work backwards.

 Otherwise, start doing some keyword research and planning new blog posts that will help you promote your affiliate products.
 This is so important and a step that I really overlooked when starting out!
 Basically, you’re looking for keywords that are being searched for but that don’t have huge competition unless your domain authority is already high (which, I’m guessing it’s not seeing as though this is a post about affiliate marketing for beginners).
 I use Keysearch Pro almost on a daily basis and it’s definitely paying off!

 And even if you have no following yet – if you have a passion that you feel like you could talk about and share your experiences with others about it, then why not start a blog?

-If we have peaked your interest with this article and you would like to know more about affiliate marketing for beginners, I can’t recommend you buy this course, Making Sense of Affiliate Marketing, enough!
-Michelle earns $50 000/month just from her affiliate links, she’s definitely the person to learn from!
+If we have peaked your interest with this article and you would like to know more about affiliate marketing for beginners, I can’t recommend you buy this $7 course enough!
+Start your affiliate marketing the right way!